 Eloise plays the audio, the thing picked up my crack about the NSA and even the nervous laughter from the people standing around.
 Miraculously, I didn't know anyone.
 I usually can't walk four blocks in the Village without running in to an acquaintance.
 I ran into three in the grocery, not counting the people I know who work in the grocery.
 Anyway, nobody can connect the drones to us even if they see them fly over our place.
 They don't land like airplanes, they land like helicopters, all anyone would see is a drone flying over, when it lands on our rooftop, they can't see that.

-Janah, "Put the things up for now, even though there's no vantage point to determine they landed here, people have seen them.
+Janah, "Maybe put the things up for now.
 There's no law against drones in New York, but we don't need to draw undue attention."

 Chapter Thirty Eight